 Press Locate to "home" selected fixtures with lamp on.
-If fixture is patched on a handle with a fader, the fader controls the dimmer.
+If fixture is on a preset playback, the fader controls the dimmer.
 (Section 4.1.2. p74).
 Hold locate and press attribute button to remove that attribute from the locate (e.g. to locate without changing pan/tilt, hold Locate and press Pan/Tilt).